So-Called 'Birthright Citizenship': A Clear Constitutional Violation

 “The bosom of America is open to receive not only the Opulent and respectable Stranger, but the oppressed and persecuted of all Nations and Religions; whom we shall welcome to a participation of all our rights and privileges, if by decency and propriety of conduct they appear to merit the enjoyment.” –George Washington (1783)

-Given the far-reaching implications of illegal immigration, and more recently the Left’s objections to enforcing immigration law in border states, the 14th Amendment of our Constitution is receiving some long-overdue attention.
+Given the far-reaching implications of illegal immigration, and more recently Democrat Party objections to enforcing immigration law on our southern border, our Constitution’s 14th Amendment is in line to receive some long-overdue clarification regarding so-called “birthright citizenship.”

-Like every contemporary political debate, the questions raised concerning the meaning of the 14th Amendment are, essentially, about whether we are a nation subject to Rule of Law codified in our Constitution, or we are subjects under the rule of men, subject to a “living constitution” amended primarily by judicial diktat and legislative mischief, rather than amended by the people, as prescribed in Article V.
+Like most contemporary political debates between Right and Left, the questions raised concerning the meaning of the 14th Amendment are, essentially, about whether we are a nation subject to the Rule of Law enshrined and codified in our Constitution, or we are subjects under the rule of men, and the so-called “living constitution” as amended by judicial diktat and legislative mischief, rather than by the people, as prescribed in Article V.

 Does the 14th Amendment mean what its framers intended and the states ratified, or does it mean whatever the courts and Congress have construed it to mean today?